bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Large periods of being totally lost.
 - Role issues - super draining.
 - Isolation (continued) = bad.
+- Slow second half of the year.

 Things to take forward/what we've learnt

+- Planning and routine were very, very key (which was in place during the first half of the year).
+- No morning walk = things don't work as well.
+Helps with the planning of the day.
+- Lacking knives, pans and possibly larger fridge are getting more problematic as time goes by.
+Can't prep or make meals!
+-

 # 2023